ArtificialIntelligenceToolkit/aitk/notebooks/README.md

 ### Generative AI
-If you have not already, review the **[Basic Neural Nets](https://github.com/ArtificialIntelligenceToolkit/aitk/blob/master/notebooks/NeuralNetworks/BasicNeuralNets.ipynb)** notebook and **[Analyzing Hidden Representations](https://github.com/ArtificialIntelligenceToolkit/aitk/blob/master/notebooks/NeuralNetworks/AnalyzingHiddenRepresentations.ipynb)** notebook before continuing on with this sequence.
+If you have not already done so, review the **[Basic Neural Nets](https://github.com/ArtificialIntelligenceToolkit/aitk/blob/master/notebooks/NeuralNetworks/BasicNeuralNets.ipynb)** notebook and **[Analyzing Hidden Representations](https://github.com/ArtificialIntelligenceToolkit/aitk/blob/master/notebooks/NeuralNetworks/AnalyzingHiddenRepresentations.ipynb)** notebook before continuing on with this sequence.

 #### Begin with: